 The program is open to students entering grades 5 through 9.
 All students are encouraged to audition.
 No prior theater experience or preparation is necessary.
 Any student who auditions and wishes to participate in the production will be cast.
 Casting decisions are based on talent, regardless of age, gender or previous participation in the program.

 The program generally runs from the last week of June until the production goes up the second weekend in August.
 In general, hours are Monday – Friday from 8:00am – 2:00pm, except during the last two weeks where additional weekend hours are to be expected.
-For the past seven seasons, the programs daily rehearsals, camp life and performances have been held at the Melrose Performing Arts Center.
+For the past seven seasons, the programs daily rehearsals, camp life and performances have been held at the Melrose Veterans Memorial Middle School.
 In addition to rehearsing the show, the students will participate in group warm-up activities, games and workshops.

 WRYT is also an award-winning program with several EMACT DASH award nominations as well as a recent win for Stage Management (Laura Caton, Brad Robinson & Mackenzie Maloney My Son Pinocchio).